aws/aws-app-mesh-examples/walkthroughs/howto-k8s-ingress-gateway/README.md

 # Configuring Ingress Gateway

-In this walkthrough we'll configure an Ingress Gateway in our existing example but with a VirtualGateway resource to configure the VirtualGateway instead of a VirtualNode.
+In this walkthrough, we'll configure an Ingress Gateway in our existing example color app but with a VirtualGateway resource instead of VirtualNode for ingress traffic.

 A virtual gateway allows resources outside your mesh to communicate to resources that are inside your mesh.
 The virtual gateway represents an Envoy proxy running in an Amazon ECS, in a Kubernetes service, or on an Amazon EC2 instance.
 Unlike a virtual node, which represents a proxy running with an application, a virtual gateway represents the proxy deployed by itself.